AjuntamentdeBarcelona/decidim-module-kids/README.md

     10
   end

-  # Default value for the legal age of consent to create a minor account without parental permission
+  # Default value for the maximum age of a person to be considered a minor (1 year than this number will consider the user an adult)
-  config_accessor :minimum_adult_age do
+  config_accessor :maximum_minor_age do
-    14
+    13
   end
 end
 ```